my-own-web-services/mows/desktop/README.md

 sync and the current sync to find out if a file was deleted or not downloaded

-this option is better as it does not create more data and load on the db
+this option is better as it does not create more data and load on the db but this option fails if the file list from the last sync is missing

 ## or